Webull vs Acorns in 2026

 Securities

-Webull and Acorns are both securities firms, but they use different methods.
-Acorns has only managed accounts, while Webull provides both robo and brokerage accounts.
-Each firm offers a small set of ETFs for automated investing.
-For self-managed trading, Webull supports options, stocks, ETFs (a much larger list), bonds, futures, and closed-end funds.
+Webull and Acorns are both securities firms.
+The similarity stops there, though, as they have different approaches to investing.
+Acorns only offers managed accounts, while Webull has both robo and brokerage accounts.
+At both firms, a small selection of ETFs is available for automated investing.
+For self-managed investing, Webull offers trading in options, stocks, ETFs (a much larger list), bonds, futures, and closed-end funds.

 Acorns vs Webull

-Webull charges 0.20% for robo management and nothing for brokerage.
-Acorns has a flat monthly fee for its robo service (three levels from $3 to $9).
+In return for its services, Webull charges 0.20% for its robo management and nothing for its brokerage service.
+Acorns charges a flat monthly fee for its automated service (there are three packages ranging from $3 to $9 per month).

 Webull or Acorns